aculich/pandas-patch/README.md

 THANKS
 ----------------

-Thanks to all the creator and contributors of the package we are using
+Thanks to all the creator and contributors of the package we are using.